 On the list because my family has Irish ancestors, many generations ago, along with English and Scottish, but they are most proud of the Irish bit.
 It has always been on my bucket list to see Ireland.
-While I wouldn’t say Dublin was the most beautiful place I’ve ever been it was certainly an interesting one.
+While I wouldn’t say Dublin was the most beautiful place I’ve ever been it was certainly an interesting one and keeps me coming back.
 All of the live music at the pubs, the food, the history, it is an interesting place to spend a weekend.
-You can actually read more about that trip here.

 First solo trip in Spain